shaadclt/Agent-Based-Scheduling-System-Healthcare-Operations/README.md

 # Agent-Based Scheduling System for Healthcare Operations 🏥

-An intelligent agent-based system for searching doctors by specialty and scheduling appointments using LlamaIndex workflows and ReAct (Reasoning + Acting) pattern.
+An agent-based scheduling system that uses LlamaIndex workflows and the ReAct pattern to automate doctor discovery and appointment coordination through structured reasoning and tool execution.

 ## Overview